 KEVIN NORRIS | ASSISTANT COACH

-Kevin Norris joined the UCF men's basketball coaching staff in March of 2016 as an assistant coach under first-year head coach Johnny Dawkins.
+Kevin Norris joined the UCF men's basketball coaching staff in March of 2016 as an assistant coach under head coach Johnny Dawkins.

 Norris returned to the state of Florida after a three-year stint as an assistant coach at the University of Southern California.
 During the 2015-16 season, he helped lead the Trojans to the NCAA Tournament and the program’s first 20-win season since 2009.